-110 ADAPTIVE PROGRAM.
-F, I, and S, quarter course.
-This is a specialized program for older students and those with physical handicaps whose needs cannot be met in the regular programs (120-198).
-Adaptive and corrective activities are developed for each student.
-Students are assigned to regular activities or special programs.
-The college physician is consulted in the cases of physically handicapped students.
-Students who are eligible for this course should consult the departmental representative at registration.
-The course may be repeated.
+110 ADAPTIVE PROGRAM F, I, and S, quarter course.
+This is a specialized program for students who have needs which cannot be met in the regular program (e.g. older students or students with physical handicaps).
+Adaptive and corrective activities will be programmed.
+Students will be assigned to regular activities or special programs, where appropriate.
+The college physician is consulted in the case of physically handicapped students.
+Students who are eligible for this course should consult a departmental representative at registration.
 Miss Knoppers, Mr. Zuidema.

-120-159 GUIDED INSTRUCTIONAL PROGRAM.
+120-159 GUIDED INSTRUCTIONAL PRO-GRAM.
 F, I, and S, quarter courses.
-Various developmental and recreational courses planned to develop one or more aspect of personal efficiency are offered.
-Examples of such courses are: physical conditioning, weight training, motor training, rhythmics, wrestling, gymnastics, badminton, bowling, tennis, golf, handball, paddleball, and volleyball.
-Up to three quarter courses may be taken in this program.
+Various development and recreational activities designed to develop one or more aspects of personal efficiency are offered in this program.
+Selection is made by the student and his instructor following individual diagnosis.
 Staff.